What is a Chart of Accounts? A How-To with Examples

 The rules for making tweaks to your chart of accounts are simple: feel free to add accounts at any time of the year, but wait until the end of the year to delete old accounts.
 If you delete an account in the middle of the year, it might mess up your books.

-Let’s say that in the middle of the year Doris realizes her orthodontics business is spending a lot more money on plaster, because her clumsy intern keeps getting the water to powder ratio wrong when mixing it.
+Let’s say that in the middle of the year Doris realizes her orthodontics business is spending a lot more money on plaster, because her new hire keeps getting the water to powder ratio wrong when mixing it.

 Instead of recording it in the “Lab Supplies” expenses account, Doris might decide to create a new account for the plaster.